TfTHacker/obsidian42-jump-to-date/README.md

-# Jump To Date Plugin
+# Jump To Date Plugin for Obsidian
 Quickly navigate to a Daily Notes Page using a popup calendar from  the ribbon.

 ![Feature Preview](FeaturePreview.gif)